Sunday, March 30, 2008

 'The Syrians did it.'

-'Hell no, it was the Israeli
+'Hell no, it was the Israelis.'

 'What are you saying, can't you see this assassination has 'CIA' written all over it?'